 • Spanish olive oil: I recommend seeking out a high quality Spanish olive oil to use here, such as our Hojiblanca Spanish EVOO.
 Spanish olive oil is typically a buttery golden color and tends to be fruitier than its Italian counterparts.
 While high-quality Italian olive oil will work for this recipe, it’s worth seeking out Spanish olive oil as the nutty flavor really makes the chorizo shine.

 • Spanish chorizo: Spanish chorizo is a cured pork sausage, heavily seasoned with smoked paprika and garlic.
 Spanish chorizo is either sweet or spicy depending on the maker.
 It is commonly used as a flavor base for stews, braises, and paellas.
-If you have any leftover thinly slice it and enjoy as a snack or add it to a charcuterie board.
+If you have any leftover thinly slice it and enjoy as a snack or add it to a charcuterie board, or use it to make Spicy Shrimp Couscous.
+And if you love spicy pasta, make Spaghetti All’Assassina (Spicy Charred Pasta) next!

 • Yellow onion: Mild but with an assertive allium flavor, yellow onions are the workhorse of the kitchen.
 In this chorizo pasta recipe, I soften them with the rendered fat from the Spanish chorizo, giving the pasta a deeply savory-sweet flavor.